 It is the responsibility of the faculty to evaluate a student's academic and professional performance.
-This evaluation takes three forms, namely (1) assignment of grades and evaluations by the faculty coordinating a course or clinical rotation, (2) review of behavior, demeanor and adherence to the Student Code of Academic and Professional Integrity, and (3) review of academic and professional performance by the APSC.
+This evaluation takes three forms, namely (1) assignment of grades and evaluations by the faculty coordinating a course or clinical rotation, (2) review of behavior, demeanor, and adherence to the Student Code of Academic and Professional Integrity, and (3) review of academic and professional performance by the APSC.

-Evaluations are not restricted to academic grades, but include the assessment of professional skills, demeanor and conduct.
+Evaluations are not restricted to academic grades, but include the assessment of professional skills, demeanor, and conduct.

-The Department of PALM Professional Programs reserves the right to withhold the B.S. or M.H.S. degree from a student who may have technically met formal curricular requirements but lacks the professional skills, behavior and demeanor considered necessary for the degree or demonstrated unwillingness to accept professional responsibility in the practice of Biomedical Laboratory Diagnostics or as a Pathologists' Assistant.
+The Department of PALM Professional Programs reserves the right to withhold the B.S., M.S. or M.H.S. degree from a student who may have technically met formal curricular requirements but lacks the professional skills, behavior and demeanor considered necessary for the degree or demonstrated unwillingness to accept professional responsibility in the practice of their respective profession.